SelfWealth review from an experienced and long-term investor. Find out if this low-cost broker is right for you, and whether you can trust them.

 They have also won numerous awards such as Optus business awards FINTECH business of the year, the IFA Excellence award Innovator of the year and the Australian business Awards software innovation award.

-SelfWealth is now a mature FINTECH start up which has brought the fight to the big banks, and has challenged the status quo of how we as people individually invest.
-I for one stand with them (and their lower fees!)
+SelfWealth is now a mature FINTECH start up that has brought the fight to the big banks, and is challenging the status quo of how people individually invest.

 SelfWealth has an easy to use integrated cash trading account that is backed by ANZ